 - Web Developer – $20.41 per hour

 These are just five of the many prominent jobs that you might come across as a coder.
-It’s important to reiterate that the above figures are just averages and that actual hourly wages can fluctuate greatly based on experience and your potential employer.
+It’s important to reiterate that the above figures are just averages, and actual hourly wages can fluctuate greatly based on experience and your potential employer.

 How to Become a Coder